BergmannLab/MONET/README.md

 At this point, you are free to make changes to your local code in your laptop.
 Don't worry if you mess things up, it's no problem to add mistakes to a branch.

+**CONTRIBUTING: TESTING YOUR CHANGES**
+Once you are done with your changes, you can test them locally by **reinstalling** from the modified MONET directory.

-**CONTRIBUTING: PUSHING YOUR CHANGES**
+**CONTRIBUTING: PUBLISHING YOUR CHANGES**

-Once you are done with your changes, run the following from the cloned MONET directory:
+Once you have tested your changes, run the following from the cloned MONET directory:

 ```$ git add .```
 ```$ git commit -m "adding code for feature # issues_999"```
 ```$ git push --set-upstream origin issues_999```
 ```$ git checkout -b master```

+One of the MONET developers will test the changes in your branch then merge to Master.

 ## TROUBLESHOOTING COMMON PROBLEMS